Jose134/Minesweeper/README.md

 # Minesweeper
 Minesweeper game built using JavaScript.

-There's also a non-working AI
+It includes a simple (now working) AI